A Panel of Experts: Exhibitions

 A Panel of Experts was created for Basquiat's solo exhibition at the Fun Gallery in New York in November 1982.
-It is now part of the permanent collection at the Montreal Museum of Fine Arts.
+It is now part of the permanent collection at the Montreal Museum of Fine Arts in Montreal.

 In 2016, A Panel of Experts was displayed at the Vancouver Art Gallery as part of MashUp: The Birth of Modern Culture.
 From September 2017 to January 2018, it was exhibited at the Barbican Centre in London as part of Basquiat: Boom for Real.
-Madonna, who was Basquiat's date for his Fun Gallery exhibition opening in 1982, visited the Barbican and took a photo in front the painting in 2017.
+Madonna, who was Basquiat's date for his Fun Gallery exhibition opening in 1982, visited the Barbican and took a photo in front of the painting in 2017.
+From October 2022 to February 2023, the painting was part of the exhibition Seeing Loud: Basquiat and Music at the Montreal Museum of Fine Arts in Montreal.
+It was then loaned for the exhibition Basquiat Soundtracks at the Philharmonie de Paris in Paris from April to July 2023.